graphprotocol/graph-improvement-proposals/gips/0068-subgraph-service.md

 It’s not easy however to find a solution that works for all cases.
 If we take query fees for example, we could use the stake-to-fees ratio to determine the slash amount (i.e. slash the entire stake claim), but this produces a very bad economic security, as for example slashing 0.1 GRT for a 0.01 GRT query is likely a very lousy deterrent for an attacker that is profiting from giving bad data.
 A multiplier could be added on top but that would require fine tuning the parameter and it’s likely a dynamic/variable multiplier would give much better and more fair results.

 We propose letting arbitrators decide what the slash amount is when accepting a dispute.
-The Arbitration Charter will recommend using a fixed percentage of the indexer’s stake at the moment of the dispute creation as a starting point (we propose 2.5% of total stake, including delegated stake), but arbitrators will have the flexibility to adjust this amount based on the context of the dispute.
-The only limitation enforced by the contracts is that the amount slashed must be within the bounds of the provisioned stake.
+The Arbitration Charter will recommend using a fixed percentage of the indexer’s stake at the moment of the dispute creation as a starting point (we propose 2.5% of total stake, including delegated stake), but arbitrators will have the flexibility to adjust this amount based on the dispute.
 Arbitrators are well versed in the protocol’s inner workings and are able to gather and understand context to make an informed and fair decision.
+As a safeguard the contract will enforce a maximum slashing cut, defined as a percentage of the provisioned stake (we propose setting it to 10%).

 # Detailed specification

-A full specification for the Subgraph Service contracts can be found here: [Subgraph Service technical specification](https://edgeandnode.notion.site/Subgraph-Service-technical-specification-v1-0-WIP-fae5361e50bd4d8fa27684ba703062dd?pvs=25)
+A full specification for the Subgraph Service contracts can be found here: [Subgraph Service technical specification](https://edgeandnode.notion.site/Subgraph-Service-technical-specification-v1-1-1288686fc7c28006a978ce2758bb2cd8)

 It's worth noting this specification is a living document containing implementation details that can slightly change during the course of the development and auditing cycles.
 Once a finalized version is available it will be added to this GIP.